quux00/mybatis-koans/README.md

 You can either set up the targets one by one by editing the Run As -> Maven Build option provided by m2e.
 I don't recommend it, but here is a reference that gives a little more information: http://stackoverflow.com/a/2808748/871012

-Instead, in the scripts directory, we provide a bunch of little ant scripts that will run each maven target.
-To make this work, first edit `scripts/mvn.properties` to set the path to your mvn or mvn.bat executable.
+Instead, in the scripts directory, we provide a bunch of little ant scriptlets that will run each maven target.
+To make this work, first edit `scripts/mvn.properties` to set the path to the mvn or mvn.bat script that came with your maven installation.
 (For some reason I couldn't get Eclipse to find mvn on the PATH, so had to resort to this.)

+Navigate to the scripts that match the db you are using and whether you want to run the completed koan or the one in main that you are working on.
+For example, `scripts/main/h2` will run the main koans targeting the H2 database (the H2 db has its own target since maven will start and stop the H2 db server for each run).  `scripts/main/default` will be the scriptlets for other dbs.

-Then in Eclipse double click on one of the .ant files, such as `maven-run-comp-koan01-mysql.ant` (assuming you are using MySQL).
+In Eclipse, double click on one of these .ant scriptlets, such as `maven-run-comp-koan01-mysql.ant` (assuming you are using MySQL).
 Right click in the file and choose Run As -> Ant Build.
 The "ant build" script will invoke the maven pom with the correct targets and profiles and run it via maven.
 I don't think you need to have ant installed separately, as Eclipse (I believe) has ant built into it by default.

-**Need to add instructions on running all tests -> also need to add target to run main koans.
-Too many files -> need to put in subdirs!**

-**OLD INSTRUCTIONS**

-Read the instructions in the Koan.
-You will have a series of TODOs to complete.
-Fill those in, using the [MyBatis User Guide](http://www.mybatis.org/core/) as help until the koan passes.
-Then move to the next one.
+**Caution**: Overall, within Eclipse I recommend that you run the koans using Eclipse's JUnit runner as it will give you nice red/green output.
+Currently, when these scriptlets run it is very hard to tell if a test fails.
+Maven will report an error, but the ant scriptlet still reports SUCCESS like so:

+     [exec] Tests in error:
+     [exec]   net.thornydev.mybatis.koan.koan03.Koan03: (..)
+     [exec] Tests run: 1, Failures: 0, Errors: 1, Skipped: 0
+     [exec] [ERROR] There are test failures.
+     [exec] Please refer to /home/midpeter444/databases/mybatis/sql_mybatis-koans/target/surefire-reports for the indi vidual test results.
+     [exec] [INFO]
+     [exec] [INFO] --- maven-jar-plugin:2.3.1:jar (default-jar) @ mybatis-koans ---
+     [exec] [INFO] Building jar: /home/midpeter444/databases/mybatis/sql_mybatis-koans/target/mybatis-koans-1.2.jar
+     [exec] [INFO] ------------------------------------------------------------------------
+     [exec] [INFO] BUILD SUCCESS
+     [exec] [INFO] ------------------------------------------------------------------------

+If anyone has a patch to these scriptlets to fix this, I'd welcome that.

 **Need more details here??**
-==> Need to document how to start H2 server from Eclipse
+==> Need to document how to start H2 server from Eclipse for ANT

 <a name="doKoans"></a>